Islands and Icebergs may contribute nothing to the Page curve: The Islands and Icebergs?

-{\it Case-2:} For $b\gg a$, one finds that the bath system-B the entanglement entropy instead becomes \bea S[B]= {L \over 2 G_3}\ln{l \over \epsilon} +{L \over 2 G_3}\ln{l-2b \over \epsilon} \eea as there is now an RT surface connecting the two farther ends of the bath.
-The first term in \eqn{fin2} is in fact the entropy of the full system `subsystem and the bath' $S[A U B]$.
-However $S[A U B]$ is independent of the individual sizes ($b$ or $a$), and so it is a fixed quantity for given $l$.
-While the subsystem-A entropy becomes, note one can write $(a={l\over 2}-b)$, \bea S[A]={L \over 2 G_3}\ln{l-2b \over \epsilon} \eea Now since $l$ has fixed value, both $S[A]$ and $S[B]$ above qualify as two independent extremas of entropy.
-However it is clear that $S[B]>S[A]$, therefore the HEE of the radiation in a large bath should be given by \bea S_{Rad}={}_{min}\{S[A],S[B]\}=S[A] \ . \eea So the Page curve for the radiation in the bath system-B (or system-A) follows from the principle that the minimum entropy, if there exist many extrema, is only accepted.
-This is the conclusion of result \eqn{fin2s}.
+{\it Case-2:} For $b\gg a$ situation, one finds that the bath subsystem-B the entanglement entropy instead becomes \bea S[B]= {L \over 2 G_3}\ln{l \over \epsilon} +{L \over 2 G_3}\ln{l-2b \over \epsilon} \eea as there is now an RT surface connecting the two farther ends of the bath system.
+The first term in \eqn{fin2} is in fact the entropy $S[AUB]$ of the full system `subsystem-A and the bath-B'.
+However $S[A U B]$ is independent of the individual sizes ($b$ or $a$), and it is a fixed quantity also for given $l$.
+While the subsystem-A entropy is given by, \bea S[A]={L \over 2 G_3}\ln{l-2b \over \epsilon} \eea note we can write $(a={l\over 2}-b)$ whenever required.
+Now since $l$ is fixed from beginning, both $S[A]$ and $S[B]$ above qualify as two independent extremas for bath subsystem-B entropy.
+Note it is because these entropies in \eqn{fin2} and \eqn{fin2k} have same $b$-dependences.
+However it is clear that $S[B]>S[A]$, therefore the HEE of the large bath should be given by the following quantum minimality principle \bea S_{quantum}[B]={}_{min}\{S[A],S[B]\}=S[A] \ . \eea So the Page curve for the bath subsystem-B follows from the principle that the minimum entropy, if there exist many possible extremas having identical local dependences, will only be accepted.
+This is the main conclusion of eq.\eqn{fin2s}.

-This is the complete result so far for extremal AdS case of zero temperature CFT for a quantum system with a symmetrical bath set up.
+This forms complete result for extremal AdS case (i.e. zero temperature CFT) of quantum dot system in contact with symmetrical bath.